 Wibby Brewing is German-style brewery brewing the classic lagers style, but with a twist.

 During the planning stages of our Colorado road trip extravaganza, a stop at the Stanley Hotel in Estes Park was a MUST.
-The drive to Estes Park is just under an hour, and your view on the way up into the Rockies will take your breath away.
+The drive to Estes Park is just under an hour, and the view on the way up into the Rockies will take your breath away.

 In case you didn’t know, this is the hotel where Stephen King came up with the idea of the book, The Shining.
 Stephen King and his wife only stayed at the haunted hotel for a single night, but it was enough for it to form the ‘bones’ for one of his best novels.

-Finally, Fort Collins, a beautiful town an hour North of Denver, and just 50 some miles from the Wyoming border.
+Finally, Fort Collins, a beautiful town an hour north of Denver, and just 50 some miles from the Wyoming border.
 Fort Collins is a little slice of heaven, that has something for everyone.
 There’s a great food scene, 22 craft breweries, incredible cocktail bars, shopping, and heaps of outdoor mountain adventuring.
 Colorado.

 We spent most of our Saturday exploring the city, drink-by-drink, bite-by-bite.
 And I gotta say, I was a huge fan of Fort Collins and all of the friendly people that live there!